 A robust follow-up rate of 95.2% underscored the study’s reliability, with 1,003 participants completing the trial.
 Adverse events were not detailed in the published results, but zoledronate’s long-lasting effects on bone density and turnover were highlighted as key advantages.

-This trial suggested that infrequent zoledronate administration could serve as a practical, long-term intervention for vertebral fracture prevention in early postmenopausal women.
-The findings aligned with existing evidence for zoledronate's efficacy in older populations but extended its applicability to a younger demographic with osteopenia.
+This trial suggests that infrequent zoledronate administration could serve as a practical, long-term intervention for vertebral fracture prevention in early postmenopausal women.
+The findings align with existing evidence for zoledronate's efficacy in older populations but extend its applicability to a younger demographic with osteopenia.

 The study was funded by the Health Research Council of New Zealand.
 Some of the study authors disclosed financial relationships with pharmaceutical companies, including Amgen, Lilly, and Radius Health.